 According to SLID, working-age adults with disabilities are more likely to have lower levels of education than those without.
-In Canada 13% of persons with disabilities have completed university, in Newfoundland and Labrador the number is 9.5%.
-61.3 % of Canadians with disabilities reported having completed high school or greater compared to 52.4 % of those from Newfoundland and Labrador.
-34.9% of the adults with disabilities from Newfoundland and Labrador indicated that they had not completed high school compared to 21.3% for Canada.
-Literacy is a significant factor for individuals with disabilities.
-Information indicated in the table below.
+As Table 4 shows, in Canada, 15% of persons with disabilities have completed university.
+In Newfoundland and Labrador, 8% of persons with disabilities have completed university.
+For the population of persons with disabilities, those from Canada reported 76% having completed high school or greater compared to 66% of those from Newfoundland and Labrador.
+In Newfoundland and Labrador, 30% of adults with disabilities indicated that they had not completed high school compared to 20% for Canada.